 All doors are constantly secure to the building.
-In the event of a security threat all staff, apprentices, learners and visitors must make their way to a central point in Health and Safety Policy the building and wherever possible stay away from windows and doors.
+In the event of a security threat all staff, learners and visitors must make their way to a central point in the building and wherever possible stay away from windows and doors.
 Wherever possible all windows must be secured.
-SON adopts the governments Run Hide Tell procedure.
+SON/ML adopts the governments Run Hide Tell procedure and all staff undertake ACT awareness training at induction and update annually.
 All are responsible for telephoning the emergency services to report the incident.